FlowFuse/website/src/handbook/customer/sales/engagements.md

 ### Steps

 1. [Start invoice procedure](/handbook/operations/billing/#creating-an-invoice)
-1. Send an email introducing the Customer Success Manager and providing access to the bought resources
+1. Send an email including instructions how they get access to bought resources and to introduce the customer to their Customer Success Manager.
    * *Cloud*
       * Ensure a team on FlowFuse Cloud has been set up by the customer
       * Request the customer team to [enter manual billing mode](/handbook/operations/accounts/#internal-teams-and-contracted-revenue)